Fall 2016 Football - Important Dates

 Attention Bulldog Football Players

-The football offseason preparation program begins on Monday, January 11th.
-The preparation program will consist primarily of weight training with some time dedicated to speed work and flexibility.
+The football offseason preparation program is in full swing.
+The preparation program will consist primarily of weigh training with some time dedicated to speed work, flexibility and conditioning.
 All current football players are required to attend.
 Any others interested in joining the football program are welcome, as well as all athletes of other sports.
-The schedule for January/February:

 Bringing the SR football program back is going to take hard work, determination, commitment, teamwork, and pride.
 We are looking for exceptional individuals that are willing to push themselves to become extraordinary, both athletically and academically.
 Let us set high standards both on the field and in the classroom.